meain/eywa-old/README.md

 ## Useful stuff

+### Using current aiml engine

+It is quiet easy to use the aiml engine.
+All you have to do is to add the aiml files in to the folder `eywa/ai/apis/aiml_files`.

+Now if you need to have aiml files from multiple locations, just add the the other sources in `eywa/ai/apis/aimlbot.py`

 ### Adding apis

 Adding more apis to the backend is quiet easy.
 All the apis base level apis are to be added in `eywa/ai/apis`.